GSMUTNSR/book_codes/README.md

 .
 The GSM-CC Berggren basis was not respecting the orthogonality condition model when the GSM basis had only harmonic oscillator states.

+.
+A wrapper to call Coulomb wave functions form a FORTRAN code has been added.

 _ Rms radius and rms-radius one-body strength can now be calculated in no-core GSM using realistic interactions.

 _ Added tests when reading the input file and removed useless input occurring in some rare cases.